Proxies for Web Scraping: Types, Privacy, and Detection

 async def fetch(url):

-proxy = random.choice(POOL) # random IP from the pool per request
+proxy = random.choice(POOL) # one exit per request

 async with httpx.AsyncClient(proxy=proxy, timeout=10) as client: